 Thunderclap headaches are often first diagnosed by an emergency room physician.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).

-If you have time before your appointment, it's a good idea to be well prepared.
+If you have time before your appointment, it's a good idea to prepare.
 Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 What you can do